Lima Memorial Health System Logo

 Most of the time, people with these disorders have a family history of a bleeding disorder, such as:

 • Bernard-Soulier syndrome occurs when platelets lack a substance that sticks to the walls of blood vessels.
-Platelets are typically large and of reduced number.
+Platelets are typically large and reduced in number.
 This disorder may cause severe bleeding.

 • Glanzmann thrombasthenia is a condition caused by the lack of a protein needed for platelets to clump together.
 Platelets are typically of normal size and number.
 This disorder may also cause severe bleeding.